20

 Remembering the words of our Lord Jesus, "It is more blessed to give than to receive."
 Let us give now with joy and thanksgiving our gifts, tithes and offerings to the Lord.

-The Choir sings the Offertory as the offerings are collected.
+The Organist plays as the offerings are collected

 Stand